mnordhoff/firefox-pin-data/README.md

 Their expiration timestamps were identical to the preceding releases.
 I suspect that 38.0.6 was released immediately after 38.0.5, and 40.0.1 was released immediately before 40.0.2.

+Firefox [51.0.3][9] sort of exists, but has no official release date, and is excluded from this data.
+It was Android-only.

 When releases (usually from different series) are made simultaneously, the `previous_expiration_days` and `previous_release_days` fields can be nonsensical.

 There were several Tor Browser 4.0.x series point releases after 4.5a1, but they didn't support pinning and are excluded.